systemd/systemd/docs/USER_RECORD.md

 `//<host>/<service>/<directory/…>`.
 The directory part is optional.
 If missing the top-level directory of the CIFS share is used.

+`cifsExtraMountOptions` → A string with additional mount options to pass to `mount.cifs` when mounting the home directory CIFS share.

 `imagePath` → A string with an absolute file system path to the file, directory or block device to use for storage backing the home directory.
 If the `luks` storage is used this refers to the loopback file or block device node to store